Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry: Grant program guidelines

 Note: Corporate Commonwealth entities are legally separate from the Commonwealth, whereas non-Corporate Commonwealth entities are part of the Commonwealth (see PGPA Act, Section 11).

-For further clarification on the PGPA Act and the relevant entities, visit the Department of Finance website and the document List of GGS, PNFC and PFC entities under the PGPA Act.
+For clarification on the PGPA Act and the relevant entities, visit the Department of Finance’s website.

 The age range of 18–35 years for the Awards is considered to have an exemption under the Age Discrimination Act 2004.